-ECTs will attend a 1-hour session each week with the induction tutor/ Senior Leader for Teaching and Learning and Staff Development (SJJ) and undertake a programme of training that supports the ECT to understand and apply the knowledge and skills set out in the Early Career Framework's evidence ('learn that') statements and practice ('learn how to') statements.
-The WSFC induction programme will also incorporate a post 16 context in terms of the selected ECT modules (see training programme page 21).
+ECTs will attend a 1-hour session each week with the induction tutor/ Senior Leader for Teaching and Learning and Staff Development and undertake a programme of training that supports the ECT to understand and apply the knowledge and skills set out in the Early Career Framework's evidence ('learn that') statements and practice ('learn how to') statements.
+The College's induction programme will also incorporate a post 16 context in terms of the selected ECT modules.
 This will also include identification and development of new enrichment options ECTs could deliver in year 2.
+Joint workshop/clinic sessions will also be provided in conjunction with Heart of Mercia Trust institutions to support the delivery of the framework modules.